KevinMathisen/interactive-database-for-environmental-data/docs/PostGREST-API.md

         'released', individdata.gjenutsatt,
         'sampletype', individdata.proevetype,
         'comment', individdata.kommentar
-        )
+        ) ORDER BY individdata.id
-      ) AS observations
+      ) FILTER (WHERE individdata.id IS NOT NULL), '[]') AS observations FROM stasjonsdata
-  FROM stasjonsdata
-  INNER JOIN individdata ON stasjonsdata.id = individdata.stasjon
+  LEFT JOIN individdata ON stasjonsdata.id = individdata.stasjon
   GROUP BY stasjonsdata.id;
 ```